 Rosedale is a very small city located in the state of Mississippi.
 With a population of 1,435 people and just one neighborhood, Rosedale is the 146th largest community in Mississippi.

-When you are in Rosedale, you'll notice that it is more blue-collar than most other communities in America.
-45.22% of Rosedale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Rosedale is a city of transportation and shipping workers, sales and office workers, and service providers.
-There are especially a lot of people living in Rosedale who work in office and administrative support (21.45%), maintenance occupations (8.39%), and sales jobs (6.53%).
+Rosedale is a blue-collar town, with 49.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Rosedale is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
+There are especially a lot of people living in Rosedale who work in office and administrative support (24.27%), maintenance occupations (7.65%), and sales jobs (6.33%).

-Rosedale is a somewhat ethnically-diverse city.
 The people who call Rosedale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rosedale residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Rosedale include Jamaican, French, Irish, Italian, and German.
+Important ancestries of people in Rosedale include Irish, German, Italian, Jamaican, and French.

 The most common language spoken in Rosedale is English.
 Other important languages spoken here include Spanish and Polish.